 Water was carried to the house from the Fremont River and was used untreated.
 A two-hole outhouse served the family until an indoor bathroom and plumbing was installed in later years.
 The house received electricity in 1948.

 The Giffords were the last residents of Fruita.
-Dewey Gifford sold his home and land to the National Park Service in 1969 and moved away.
+Dewey and Nell Gifford sold their home and land to the National Park Service in 1969 and moved away.
 With the Giffords' departure, the story of Fruita as a farming community came to a close.
 Today, the pioneer spirit of Fruita can be experienced by exploring the Fruita rural cultural landscape and by visiting the Gifford Homestead.

 The former kitchen (a non-historic addition to the original house) has been converted into a Natural History Association sales outlet.
 Items for sale include reproduction utensils and household tools used by Mormon pioneers in their daily tasks.
-These unique handmade items are made by local artisans and craftsmen and include such things as butter churns, flour sifters, rag dolls, quilts, aprons, woven rugs, soap, crockery, candles and toys.
-A wide selection of books, historic postcards, jams, jellies and dried fruit, as well as locally baked fruit pies and homemade ice cream, are available.
+These unique handmade items are made by local artisans and craftsmen and include such things as quilts, aprons, woven rugs, soap, crockery, candles and toys.
+A wide selection of books, historic postcards, jams, jellies, and locally baked fruit pies and homemade ice cream, are available.

-The Gifford Homestead is located 1 mile (1.6 km) south of the visitor center on the Scenic Drive and is open 8-5 daily (possible extended hours in the summer) from March 14 (Pi Day) to October 31 (closing dates may vary).
+The Gifford Homestead is located 1 mile (1.6 km) south of the visitor center on the Scenic Drive.
+The Gifford House is typically open from March 14 (Pi Day) to late November (closing dates and operating hours may vary).
 A small parking lot is adjacent to the Gifford yard.
 Parking for oversized vehicles is available at the picnic area.
 Follow the signs and trail from the picnic area.

 ¹Wallace and Page Stegner, American Places, photographs by Eliot Porter, John Macrea, III, editor (New York: E.P.
 Dutton, 1981), 122.